 - Search for more

-After solving one intriguing mystery, children would feel like they achieved something extraordinary.
+After solving one intriguing mystery, children would feel like they achieved something extraordinary when they learn about new science facts for kids.
 Finding an answer to an interesting scientific fact doesn’t give them the thrill, but the tedious work they did brought them the reward.
 To feel the same challenge and the eventual exhilaration, they would start searching for more.

 - Want to pursue science for a living

 Now that they got a taste for the wonders of science, they might start loving the subject, even though it is just because it entertains them.
 And children would love to do what entertains their curious brains, which would lead them to enroll in science majors in their higher studies.

 - Betterhood of our species

 Children who got interested, thanks to science facts for kids, will be future scientists, using that same mystery-solving attitude to crack the big questions of life.
 And when they find the answers, our whole species benefits.